nickhq/shop/README.md

 ## Setting Up
 > Ensure that you have PHP(obviously), composer, mysql and NodeJs installed on your computer.
+Follow this steps in order to run this project locally.

 1. Clone or download this repository
 2. Copy the contents of `.env.example` to `.env`
 3. Modify the database credentials **DB_USERNAME** and **DB_PASSWORD** as required by your database instance.
+4. Install larave dependencies by running `composer install` on the root project folder
-4. Generate the App Key by running `php artisan key:generate`
+5. Generate the App Key by running `php artisan key:generate`
-4. Create a database named `shop`
+6. Create a database named `shop`
-5. run `php artisan migrate`
+7. run `php artisan migrate`
+8. Seed the database to in order to show the first initial files by running `php artisan db:seed`
-6. run `npm install && npm run dev`
+9. run `npm install && npm run dev` to install npm modules
-7. finally run `php artisan serve`
+10. finally run `php artisan serve`

 visit [http://localhost:8888](http://localhost:8888) in your favourite webrowser to preview the App :wink: